-Accenture also shares a small amount of data which we already have in our systems about you with Conenza during the registration process in order to verify that you are an Accenture alumnus/a.
+Accenture also shares a small amount of data which we already have in our systems about you with our alumni vendor Conenza during the registration process in order to verify that you are an Accenture alumnus/a.
 These data include your name, mailing address, last Accenture home office, position and level, (former) Enterprise ID, telephone number, home address and education or training.

 Do we transfer your personal data?

 As mentioned in the section “With whom does we share your personal data?” below, we may transfer your personal data to Accenture affiliates and certain third parties.
 Where such affiliates or third parties are located in countries outside of the European Economic Area (including the United States), any such transfers will occur in accordance with this policy and applicable laws.
-[If expand is available use this sentence for this section]: For further information on the legal basis of any transfers of your personal data, please click here. [“here” expands following info] In particular:
+In particular:

 - Any transfers of your personal data from offices within the European Economic Area (EEA) to other Accenture offices outside the EEA will be governed by Accenture's binding corporate rules (“BCR”; a copy of which can be found here).
 Accenture’s BCR reflect the standards contained in European data privacy laws (including the General Data Protection Regulation).
 Having the BCR means that all Accenture’s group entities which have signed up to the BCR have to comply with the same internal rules.
 It also means that your rights stay the same no matter where your data are processed by Accenture.